How to Automate Your Integration For Smarter Business Workflows

 Boomi

-Boomi prides itself on automation and AI integration, with tools such as Boomi AI, Boomi Agent Studio, API management, and DataHub leading the charge.
+Boomi focuses on automation and AI integration, with tools such as Boomi AI, Boomi Agent Studio, API management, and DataHub leading the charge.

-Despite having a vast library of connectors, most of them are pre-built connectors with no wiggle room for customization.
+Despite having a vast library of connectors, most of them are pre-built connectors with limited room for customization.
+This can be a challenge for teams that need to handle edge cases or non-standard data mappings.

 What are the Best Practices for Data Integration and Automation?